College of Staten Island: Research

-CSI has more than 80 science labs which includes the Center for Developmental Neuroscience and The CUNY Interdisciplinary High-Performance Computing Center (HPCC).
-HPCC is made to advance the university's educational and research mission by providing advanced high-performance computing technology resources and corresponding technical assistance to faculty and students.
-It is one of the most powerful supercomputers in the region.
+CSI has more than 80 research labs, which include the Center for Developmental Neuroscience and Developmental Disabilities (CDN), the Staten Island Breast Cancer Research Initiative, the CUNY Interdisciplinary High-Performance Computing Center (HPCC).
+The HPCC provides advanced high-performance computing technology resources and corresponding technical assistance to faculty and students, and is among the largest academic computing facilities in the New York metropolitan area.